zaclummys/apex-by-example/soql/README.md

 > You can use subqueries to retrieve related records in a single query.
 This can improve performance and reduce the number of queries required to retrieve related records.

 ## Subqueries for Custom Relationships
-If you have a custom relationship, you can use the relationship name in the subquery.
+If you have a custom relationship, you can also use a subquery.
 For example, if you have a custom object `Visit__c` with a lookup relationship to `Account`, you can use the following syntax:

 ```apex
 List<Account> accounts = [SELECT Id, Name, (SELECT Id, Date__c FROM Visits__r) FROM Account];
 ```

 Note that the subquery uses the relationship name `Visits__r` instead of the object name `Visit__c`.
 This is because the relationship name is used to reference the related records in the subquery.

+> [!TIP]
+> You must use the relationship name, not the object name, in the subquery.
+The relationship name is defined in the custom object definition and is used to reference the related records in the subquery.

 ## Limits